Difference-in-Differences Estimators When No Unit Remains Untreated: Setup, assumptions, and examples

 We consider heterogeneous adoption designs (HADs), where all units are untreated at period one,\footnote{Our results also apply to designs where units all receive the same non-zero treatment dose $d_1\ne 0$ at period one.
 What is key is that all units receive the same period-one dose.} and receive heterogeneous, strictly positive treatment doses at period two. \begin{des} (HAD) $D_{1}=0$, $D_{2}>0$, and $V(D_2)>0$. \end{des} Some of our results apply to a subset of Design \ref{des:HAD}, namely designs with a QUG. \begin{des} (HAD with a quasi-untreated group) The conditions in Design \ref{des:HAD} hold and $\underline{d}=0$. \end{des} The condition in Design \ref{des:HAD_stayersorquasistayers}' holds when there are units whose period-two treatment is ``very close'' to zero: for any $\delta>0$, $P(0<D_2<\delta)>0$.
 For instance, it holds if $D_2$ is continuously distributed on $\mathbb{R}_+$ with a continuous density that is strictly positive at 0.

 \paragraph{Survey of HADs.} We conducted two searches.
 First, we used the Google Scholar advanced search with keywords ``treatment intensity'', ``twoway fixed effects'', and ``differences in differences'', among articles published by the American Economic Review and the American Economic Journal: Applied Economics.
-Second, we conducted a specific search targeting papers relying on the so-called ``fraction-treated'' design, which is popular to estimate the effect of the minimum wage.
-Then, the treatment variable is defined as the fraction of individuals whose wage is below the new minimum wage level, and the design leverages variation in that treatment across firms, industries, or regions, thus corresponding exactly to an heterogeneous adoption design.
-We started from \citet{haanwinckel_does_2025}, a recent paper investigating the fraction-treated design, and looked at the papers cited therein that use that design.
-Then, we looked at the papers cited by those papers that also use that design to estimate the effect of the minimum wage.
+Second, we conducted a specific search targeting papers relying on the so-called ``fraction-treated'' design, a common terminology for HADs in the minimum-wage literature, where the treatment variable is defined as the fraction of individuals whose wage is below the new minimum wage level, and the design leverages variation in that treatment across firms, industries, or regions.
+We started from \citet{haanwinckel_does_2025}, a recent paper investigating the fraction-treated design.
+We looked at the papers cited therein, and at the papers cited by those papers.
 Overall we found 10 papers with an HAD, or where the untreated group accounts for less than 1\% of the sample, thus implying that using it only as the control group would likely yield a noisy estimator.
 Five papers come from our first search, and five come from our second search.
 For six papers, we could verify that the estimation sample of a TWFE regression shown in the paper does not have an untreated group.
 For two papers, we could verify that a TWFE regression has an estimation sample with less than 1\% of untreated units.
 Two papers do not report their treatment's minimal value and the dataset is not publicly available, but they are unlikely to have an untreated group based on the nature of the treatment so we included them.
 Overall, HADs seem common, all the more so as our searches are not exhaustive: they did not retrieve several of the examples mentioned in the introduction.